 What is different is the size.
 The ThinkPad X390 has a 13.3-inch display and small(ish) bezels, and so comes in at 12.28 inches wide by 8.55 inches deep.
-That compares to the ThinkPad X1 Carbon with its 14-inch display at 12.73 inches by 8.54 inches.
-Yes, that’s right, the X390 is deeper than the X1 Carbon, but it’s not as wide.
-Also, and maybe also surprising, the X390 is 0.67 inches thick and weighs 2.84 pounds compared to the X1 Carbon at 0.62 inches and 2.49 pounds.
+That compares to the ThinkPad X1 Carbon with its 14-inch display at 12.71 inches by 8.54 inches.
+Yes, that’s right, the X390 is as deep as the X1 Carbon, but it’s not as wide.
+Also, and maybe also surprising, the X390 is 0.67 inches thick and weighs 2.84 pounds compared to the X1 Carbon at 0.58 inches and 2.40 pounds.
 That makes the X390 smaller in only one dimension.

 Both ThinkPads use similar keyboards that provide lots of travel and a precise feel.
 Their touchpads and TrackPoints are also roughly equivalent, although the X1 Carbon’s touchpad is slightly larger.
 You probably won’t choose between these two based on their input.